huggingface/blog/synthetic-data-generator.md

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/synthetic-data-generator/step2.png" style="width: 100%;">

-#### 4. Generate and Push
+#### 3. Generate and Push

 Fill out general information about the dataset name and organisation.
 Additionally, you can define the number of samples to generate and the temperature to use for the generation.
 This temperature represents the creativity of the generations.
 Let’s hit the “Generate” button to start a full generation.
 The output will be saved directly to Argilla and the Hugging Face Hub.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/synthetic-data-generator/step3.png" style="width: 100%;">

-We can now press the “Open in Argilla” button and directly dive into our generated dataset.
+We can now click the “Open in Argilla” button and directly dive into our generated dataset.

 ### Reviewing the Dataset

 Even when dealing with synthetic data, it is important to understand and look at your data, which is why we created a direct integration with [Argilla](https://argilla.io/), a collaboration tool for AI engineers and domain experts to build high-quality datasets.
 This allows you to effectively explore and evaluate the synthetic dataset through powerful features like semantic search and composable filters.
 You can learn more about them in [this guide](https://docs.argilla.io/latest/how_to_guides/annotate/).
-Afterwards, we can export the curated dataset to the Hugging Face Hub, and continue to fine-tune the model.
+Afterwards, we can export the curated dataset to the Hugging Face Hub, and continue to fine-tune a model with it.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/synthetic-data-generator/argilla.png" style="width: 100%;">